Level 3 Emergency First Aid at Work (EFAW) + Rugby-Specific Training

 About This Change

 The RFU no longer delivers first aid training courses directly.
-Instead, rugby clubs and schools are now supported through a network of First Aid Training Providers (FATPs) listed on the official RFU First Aid Training Map.
-RCH Training is one of these providers, delivering courses that meet the RFU’s minimum requirements for rugby clubs while also providing a nationally recognised Level 3 Emergency First Aid at Work (EFAW) qualification with additional rugby-specific content.
+Instead, rugby clubs and schools are supported through a network of First Aid Training Providers (FATPs) listed on the official RFU First Aid Training Map.
+RCH Training is one of these approved providers.
+Consequently, we offer Rugby First Aid courses that meet the RFU’s minimum requirements for rugby clubs.
+Our courses provide a nationally recognised Level 3 Emergency First Aid at Work (EFAW) qualification with added rugby-specific content, so first aiders are fully prepared for pitch-side emergencies.

 Frequently Asked Questions